 What kind of lemons should I use?

-I’ve always used plain old lemons in my recipe, but Meyer lemons are on my list to try in my next batch.
+I’ve always used plain lemons in this limoncello recipe, but Meyer lemons are on my list to try next.
 Since they’re sweeter than regular lemons, I’ll probably use less simple syrup with them.
 If you’ve ever made limoncello with them and have a tip for me, please share it in the comments below!